-Drones, quadcopters, and other magical flying machines are also banned, and will be confiscated by Security if found.
+Drones, quadcopters, and other magical flying machines are also banned, and will be confiscated by security if found.

 Festivals are not a suitable environment for pets.
 Leave your pet at home in the care of someone who loves them or make other boarding arrangements.
 Kennels in the West Kootenay area book up very quickly for the summer months, so be sure to make arrangements for your pet well in advance if you want them to stay in our area.
-Guest who arrive with a pet (including dogs, cats, birds, rats, etc) will not be given access to the festival, no exceptions.
+Guests who arrive with a pet (including dogs, cats, birds, rats, etc) will not be given access to the festival, no exceptions.

 Legally recognized service animals are permitted, but must be pre-registered with us and must be approved by the landowners prior to arrival.
 Additionally, all service animals attending the festival must be certified in BC, even if they do not reside here.
 More information is available here

 Emotional support animals, therapy animals, and comfort animals are NOT permitted.

 Weapons of any kind are not permitted at Shambhala Music Festival.
 This includes machetes, knives (including swiss army knives / leatherman tools with blades), swords, guns, axes, baseball bats, etc. Anything that could potentially harm another guest can be considered a weapon.
 Cooking knives must be under 6 inches.

 At Shambhala Music Festival we do not tolerate hate speech of any kind.
 If you display images or symbols that represent hate, including but not limited to signs, totems, flags or attire, you will be immediately asked to leave.